MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-7-implement-the-synchronous-outbound-handler-for-the-echo-adapter.md

     1. This logic verifies the requested operation.

-    2. It gets the <xref:Microsoft.ServiceModel.Channels.Common.OperationMetadata> object based on the SOAP input message action.
+    2. It gets the `Microsoft.ServiceModel.Channels.Common.OperationMetadata` object based on the SOAP input message action.

     3. Based on the action type, it parses the WCF request message and invokes the appropriate operation.